Services

 Desexing

-Desexing offers a wide range of health and behaviour benefits for your pet, including:
+Pet desexing offers a wide range of health and behaviour benefits for your pet, including:

 • Desexed pets tend to live longer, healthier lives

-• The chances your pet may end up in a fight or accident are reduced as they are less prone to wandering around in search of other animals to mate or possibly fight with.
+• The chances your pet may end up in a fight or accident are reduced as they are less prone to wandering around in search of other animals to mate with or possibly fight with.

 • Your pet is likely to become more affectionate and better companions as they are less likely to suffer from anti-social behaviours.